renovate-bot/khulnasoft-lab-_-vulx/docs/docs/configuration/reporting.md

 Modern software development relies on the use of third-party libraries.
 Third-party dependencies also depend on others so a list of dependencies can be represented as a dependency graph.
 In some cases, vulnerable dependencies are not linked directly, and it requires analyses of the tree.
-To make this task simpler Trivy can show a dependency origin tree with the `--dependency-tree` flag.
+To make this task simpler Vul can show a dependency origin tree with the `--dependency-tree` flag.
 This flag is only available with the `--format table` flag.

 The following packages/languages are currently supported: